wingersonMJ/Exercise_test_HRm/README.md

 # Overview

 ## Background:
-Engaging in aerobic exercise soon after concussion is considered the standard of care treatment approach
+Engaging in aerobic exercise within days of concussion is the standard of care treatment approach [ref]().